declare-lab/CICERO/README.md

 ## CICERO-v2

 Depending on a situation, multiple different reasonings are possible each leading to various unique inferences.
-In constructing CICERO-v2, we asked annotators to write more than one plausible inference for dialogue contexts.
+In constructing CICERO-v2, we asked annotators to write more than one plausible inference for each dialogue context.
 We call this task --- Multiview Contextual Commonsense Inference, a highly challenging task for large language models.

 ## Citation